bitovi/academy/src/web-components/10-custom-events/custom-events.md

 element.addEventListener('click', callback);
 ```

-In a custom element class you'll often want to call some method on your class when an event occurs, but that might not do what you expect:
+In a custom element class you’ll often want to call some method on your class when an event occurs, but that might not do what you expect:

 ```js
 class MyElement extends HTMLElement {